Aaabdou/elp-elm/README.txt

-First go in elp-elm directory in a terminal a
-Install all these dependencies in your terminal:
+First go in elp-elm directory in a terminal and Install all these dependencies in your terminal:
 	elm install elm/browser
 	elm install NoRedInk/elm-json-decode-pipeline